jillymackay/jillymackay.github.io/content/_index.md

   content:
     title: Research
     subtitle: A collection of projects that I think are worth sharing
-    text: You can filter the projects by clicking the buttons below
+    text: You can look for something specific by using the buttons below, or see all [projects here](./project).
     filters:
         # Folders to display content from
       folders: